-Also, the board also authorized an optional civics education workshop, where approximately 35 teachers created civics lessons plans to be loaded onto the district Schoology site, and the creation of civics essential questions for K-5 students, under the leadership of the district’s K-12 social studies coordinator, Ms. Vasquez, who has formed an excellent civics education partnership with King County Elections.
+Also, the board also authorized an optional civics education workshop, where approximately 35 teachers created civics lessons plans to be loaded onto the district Schoology site, and the creation of civics essential questions for K-5 students, under the leadership of the district’s K-12 social studies coordinator, Ms. Vasquez, who has formed a civics education partnership with King County Elections.

 Civics for All’s centerpiece program, annual K-12 mock elections – funded with a $250,000, 5 year county grant from King County Elections – would have enlivened democratic practices & principles across schools and communities district-wide.
 Once implemented universally, at all schools, Seattle will become a model civics education city for the nation!

 Civics for All was “born” on June 15, 2011, when a dozen students of Web Hutchins, the initiative’s founder, presented this student-centered, teacher-friendly proposal to the Seattle Public Schools’ Board of Directors.
 Since then we have worked to convince the board and, especially, the Seattle School District administration to formally adopt and implement the Civics for All curricular frameworks.

 School board support has grown tremendously over the years, pioneered by SB President Sharon Peaslee, Marty McClaren, and Sue Peters.

 Current School Board Directors Supporting CFA (Feb.
 2015)